Bernhard M. Hämmerli

-Bernhard M. Hämmerli (born 31 December 1958) is a Swiss computer scientist in the fields of communications, networks and information security, specifically critical infrastructure protection in the European Union.
-He is teaching internationally, as a professor at both the Lucerne University of Applied Sciences and Norwegian University of Science and Technology.
+Bernhard M. Hämmerli (born 31 December 1958) is a Swiss computer scientist in the fields of communications, networks, and information security, specifically critical infrastructure protection in the European Union.
+He is teaching internationally as a professor at both the Lucerne University of Applied Sciences and Norwegian University of Science and Technology.
 He was president of the Swiss Informatics Society from 2009 to 2014 and chair of the platform ICT Security of the Swiss Academy of Engineering Science from 2012.
-He has directed a new academic course Cyber Security at the Lucerne School of Information Technology from 2018.
+He has directed a new academic course, Cyber Security, at the Lucerne School of Information Technology from 2018.

 Career

 Born in Wettingen, Hämmerli studied electrical engineering at the Swiss Federal Institute of Technology and received his Ph.D. in 1988.
 He worked with the companies IBM, Swissair, and UBS.
 In 1992 he was appointed professor at the Lucerne University of Applied Sciences (Hochschule Luzern).
 After teaching micro processors, computer languages (Modula, C, C++) and software engineering. he focused on communications, networks, and information security, as "Professor für Informationssicherheit und Datennetzwerke" (information security and data networks).
 He held a class in informatics (1992—1999), an executive master program in IT-Security (1998—2001), and a regional Cisco Academy for the Cisco Career Certifications CCNA (from 1998) and CCNP (from 2002).
-From 2009, he has been teaching at the Gjøvik University College campus of the Norwegian University of Science and Technology.
+Since 2009, he has been teaching at the Gjøvik University College campus of the Norwegian University of Science and Technology.